codepath/android_guides/Debugging-Exceptions-within-your-App.md

 ## Investigation Methodologies

 In addition to finding and googling errors, often additional methods have to be applied to figure out what is going wrong.
-This usually involves when something isn't as we expected and we need to figure out why.
+This usually becomes helpful when something isn't as we expected in the app and we need to figure out why.
 The two most common investigation techniques are:

 1. **Toasts** - Using toasts to alert us to failures
 2. **Logging** - Using the logging system to print out values